-It's important to have a recipe for something that makes an easy, homemade holiday gift that friends and family will enjoy.
+It's important to have a recipe for something that makes an easy, homemade holiday gift.
 My gingerbread granola recipe is it.
 I've served it at brunches with friends during the holidays, and I've gifted mason jars of the homemade gingerbread granola to my gym instructors (who spend a ridiculous amount of time trying to help me balance out all that butter and sugar I love so much).

 The key to good granola is finding the right balance of sugar, fat, and spices.
 For this recipe, I sweetened the mix of oats and nuts with a mixture of fancy molasses and maple syrup, and spiced it with ginger, cinnamon, cloves, and nutmeg, which are the spices you'd find in a classic recipe for gingerbread people.